Get,

 Sukhasana might be beneficial in weight management as it might help improve the body mass index (ratio of body fat according to height and weight).
 A study published in the International Journal of Cardiology showed that sitting cross-legged might also help improve waist circumference.7

 Sukhasana is a simple pose that can be performed by pregnant women.
-It might help calm the mind, broaden the shoulders, improve digestion, straighten the spine, improves breathing, reduces fatigue and may uplift mood.
-It might have positive effects like making one feel more confident, energised and rekindle the will to be more productive.3
+It might help calm the mind, broaden the shoulders, improve digestion, straighten the spine, improve breathing, reduce fatigue, and may uplift mood.
+It might have positive effects like making one feel more confident, and energised and rekindle the will to be more productive.3

 Studies conducted in recent times show that sukhasana might be beneficial for the overall body, including the mind.
 It was seen that sitting cross-legged might improve mental integration.
 Getting up from the cross-legged position may also prove to improve the balance and sense of touch, which might be beneficial for our health in the long run.7